 Netaxept provides 3 ways of getting the payment info (like a card number) from the merchant's customer.

 Service type Nets hosted:Nets, and not the merchant, provides the webpage for the customer to enter a card number (or other payment method).
 This will free the merchant for PCI requirements (se below) that is otherwise required.
 Although the webpage is at at Nets, the merchant's logo and the merchant's order description is still displayed on the webpage.

 Service type Merchant Hosted:

 The mechant collects the customer's card information from the merchant's webpage, and posts the card number through HTTPS to Nets during the payment dialog.
 The merchant will have complete control of the layout of such a webpage, but has to implement the merchant solution according to the PCI requirements.
 The merchant is not allowed to save the card number.

 Service type Callcenter:

 Merchants have the option (based on agreement with Acquirer) to perform repeating payment of Card holder, without any Card holder interaction after the initial payment.
-After the initial payment, the payment provider will make a hash of the Card holder credit card number, and store the hash.
-The Merchant will also be given the hash, and can use this hash in future payments to charge the Card holder, without the need for Card Holder interaction.
-The payment provider will map any hash with the actual credit card number during a following payment in a secure way in accordance with PCI.
+After the initial payment, the payment provider will make a hash of the card number, and store the hash.
+The Merchant will also be given the hash, and can use this hash in future payments to charge the card holder, without the need for card Holder interaction.
+The payment provider will map any hash with the actual card number during a following payment in a secure way in accordance with PCI.